 |FNSACC513||Manage budgets and forecasts|

-Prior to enrolment or commencement of training, you will be required to complete a literacy and numeracy assessment and a pre-training interview.
+Prior to receiving and offer you will be required to complete a literacy and numeracy assessment and a pre-training interview.
 These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.

 Recognition of prior learning